 MFA, MA, ATR-BC

-as the ones offered in these workshops, provide a creative structure where children identify
+experiences, such as the ones offered in these workshops, provide a creative structure where children identify

-and express emotions, conflicts, foster self-awareness, explore problem solving, describe their identity, reveal relationship issues and increase
+and express emotions, conflicts, foster self-awareness, explore problem solving, describe their identity, reveal relationship

 The goal of art therapy is to heal through creativity.